sudarshanchari/RNAseq_Pipeline_RefGenome_Method/README.md

 # The -l: Determine barcodes from any read, using BCFIL as a master list
 # Use fastq-multx --help to check out other functionalities and their usage
-# Tip: If, for dual-indexed reads, the demultiplexing looks wonky and you've done everything right, just try changing the order of the Index files.
+# Tip1: If, for dual-indexed reads, the demultiplexing looks wonky and you've done everything right, try changing the order of the Index files.
+# Tip2: In the Barcodes.txt file you can provide a unique identifier for each index so that when split, the file names reflect this unique Id.
+I like to give it the form "UniqueId_Rep#_Run#_Lane#"

 ```
-Now you should have all the samples.
+## Adapter trimming
+Once the samples have been split into files with a name "UniqueId_Rep_Run_Lane.fastq.gz", the step is to perform adapter trimming